 Unlike OIDC, which inherited most of its terms and operations from OAuth, SAML authentication uses very similar terms to those used to describe single sign on more generally.
 If you read our overview of SSO, most of these terms and components will seem familiar.

 To see the big picture, let’s first walk through the SSO login flow that occurs between the SAML key components.

-Note: for this blog post, we’ll focus on an SP-initiated SAML authentication flow, as it’s the most comparable with OIDC.
-BUT, readers should note that unlike OIDC, SAML authentication also allows for IdP-initiated single sign on.
-This looks a little different, and comes with specific security vulnerabilities that we touch on later on.
+Note: for this blog post, we’ll focus on a service provider-initiated (SP-initiated) SAML authentication flow, as it’s the most comparable with OIDC.
+BUT, readers should note that unlike OIDC, SAML authentication also allows for identity provider-initiated (IdP-initiated) single sign on.
+This looks a little different, and comes with specific security vulnerabilities that we touch on later.
 And if you want a quick refresher on IdP-initiated SSO, check out our overview of SSO.

 Compared to OIDC, the SAML authentication flow is rather straightforward.
 The auth provider quarterbacks the redirects and exchanges between the service provider and identity provider in a certain defined order.
 The only difference here is that the auth provider sends, receives, and validates data in the form of SAML requests and SAML responses.

 The notoriously difficult parts about SAML relate to how the data is structured – which are coded in XML.
 So in order to fully understand SAML, we need to study its XML anatomy defined by the SAML 2.0 specs.
 SAML has several specs – Core, Bindings, Profiles, and Metadata – but for this article we’ll primarily be focused on Core.